hesiqi2000/zynq-lab/lab2.md

    <i>Switch to the IO planning view</i>
    </p>

-11. In the I/O ports tab, expand the two GPIO icons, and expand *buttons_tri_i*, and *switches_tri_i*, and notice that the ports have been automatically assigned pin locations, along with the other Fixed IO ports in the design, and an I/O Std of _LVCMOS25_ (for *Zedboard*) and _LVCMOS33_ (for *Zybo* and *PYNQ-Z2*) has been applied.
+11. In the I/O ports tab, expand the two GPIO icons, and expand *buttons_tri_i*, and *switches_tri_i*, and notice that the ports have been automatically assigned pin locations, along with the other Fixed IO ports in the design, and an I/O Std of _LVCMOS25_ (for *Zedboard*) and _LVCMOS33_ (*PYNQ-Z2*) has been applied.
 If they were not automatically applied, pin constraints can be included in a constraints file, or entered manually or modified through the I/O Ports tab.

 ### Generate Bitstream and Export Hardware